 As you may have guessed by now, this is what the structure of the blockchain is based on.
 A blockchain is basically a linked list and looks something like this:

-The blockchain is a linked list which contains data and a hash pointer which points to its previous block, hence creating the chain.
+The blockchain is a linked list that contains data and a hash pointer that points to its previous block, hence creating the chain.
 What is a hash pointer?
 A hash pointer is similar to a pointer, but instead of just containing the address of the previous block it also contains the hash of the data inside the previous block.
 This one small tweak is what makes blockchains so amazingly reliable and trailblazing.

 Remember this point because we will be back in it in a bit.